claritychallenge/claritychallenge.github.io/docs/cec2/cec2_intro.md

   - The listener turns their head during the talking.
   - Less predictable target onset timing.

-For more details see:
+For more details use the contents pane on the left to navigate the CEC2 site.
-  - The baseline software system
-  - etc [Add links]